hmc-cs111-spring2023/project-Cruedy/notebooks/Notebook1.md

 ## Description

 ### I mainly want to get the language to be used to apply an effect that is written in javascript to a video.
+[This link](https://helpx.adobe.com/after-effects/using/expression-language.html#:~:text=The%20After%20Effects%20expression%20language,Comp%2C%20Footage%2C%20and%20Camera.) explains why After Effects uses javascript as its language for expressions.

 **TODO:** Fill in this part with information about your work this week: important design decisions, changes to previous decisions, open questions,